awsdocs/amazon-rekognition-developer-guide/doc_source/images-bytes.md

 ------
 #### [ Python ]

    The following [AWS SDK for Python](https://aws.amazon.com/sdk-for-python/) example shows how to load an image from the local file system and call the [detect\_labels](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rekognition.html#Rekognition.Client.detect_labels) operation\.
-Change the value of `imageFile` to the path and file name of an image file \(\.jpg or \.png format\)\.
+Change the value of `photo` to the path and file name of an image file \(\.jpg or \.png format\)\.

    ```
    #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.